aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 While the solution described in this tutorial is general, and can be used to train and test any type of deep learning network (DNN) model, we will make the tutorial concrete by focusing on distributed TensorFlow training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN), and [AWS Mask-RCNN](https://github.com/aws-samples/mask-rcnn-tensorflow) models.
 The high-level outline of solution is as follows:

   1. Setup build environment on the *build machine*
+  2. Upload [COCO 2017 dataset](https://cocodataset.org/#download) to your [Amazon S3](https://aws.amazon.com/s3/) bucket
-  2. Use [Terraform](https://learn.hashicorp.com/terraform) to create infrastructure
+  3. Use [Terraform](https://learn.hashicorp.com/terraform) to create infrastructure
-  3. Stage training data on EFS, or FSx for Lustre shared file-system
+  4. (Optional) Stage training data on [Amazon EFS](https://aws.amazon.com/efs/) file-system, if you plan to use EFS
+  5. Build and Upload Docker Images to [Amazon EC2 Container Registry](https://aws.amazon.com/ecr/) (ECR)
-  4. Use [Helm charts](https://helm.sh/docs/developing_charts/) to launch training jobs in the EKS cluster
+  6. Use [Helm charts](https://helm.sh/docs/developing_charts/) to launch training jobs in the EKS cluster
-  5. Use [Jupyter](https://jupyter.org/) notebook to test the trained model
+  7. Use [Jupyter](https://jupyter.org/) notebook to test the trained model

 For this tutorial, we assume the region to be ```us-west-2```.
 You may need to adjust the commands below if you use a different AWS Region.